 One good reason to implement these is to help you comply with the GDPR.
 Since the two systems provide you with information on how your IT systems are used, it will give you a report on who is accessing personal data in your organisation.
 This monitoring process can help you achieve compliance.

 However, it is important to highlight that the need for either log management or SIEM differs from organisation to organisation.
 If your organisation wants a system that can collect all your logs in one place, then we recommend the log management system.
-If you need to use logs to manage IT security, we recommend SIEM.
+If you need to use logs to manage information security, we recommend SIEM.
 One thing to keep in mind is that log management must be implemented before you can implement a SIEM system.

 Join our 2000+ subscribers and sign up for our newsletter.
 You will receive inspiration, tools and stories about good cyber security practice directly in your inbox.
 Our newsletter is sent out approximately once a month.